-Philadelphia, Pennsylvania LAW/ REGULATION Bill No. 150815 (FAQ may be accessed here) COVERED EMPLOYERS Law defines "employer" as any person, company, corporation, labor organization or association which employs any persons within the City of Philadelphia.
+Philadelphia, Pennsylvania LAW/ REGULATION Bill No. 150815 (FAQ may be accessed here) COVERED EMPLOYERS Law defines "employer" as any person, company, corporation, labor organization or association which employs [ten or more] any persons within the City of Philadelphia.
 It includes job placement and referral agencies and other employment agencies.
 TIMING OF BACKGROUND CHECK/ PERMISSIBLE CRIMINAL RECORD INQUIRY After a conditional offer of employment is made, employers may consider convictions that occurred less than seven years from the date of the inquiry only.
 This requirement does not apply only if the inquiry is specifically authorized or mandated by applicable law.
 PRE-ADVERSE ACTION REQUIREMENTS None ADVERSE ACTION REQUIREMENTS If the decision not to hire is based on a criminal record, employers must provide applicants with written notice of the employment decision and the fact that it was based on the applicant's criminal history.
 The employer must also provide the applicant with a copy of the criminal history report that affected the employer's decision, and "allow the applicant 10 business days to provide evidence of the inaccuracy of the information or to provide an explanation."
 An employer must conduct an individualized risk assessment for each applicant and cannot automatically exclude an applicant based on the applicant's criminal history.

-Austin, Texas LAW/ REGULATION Fair Chance Ordinance (Guide for Employers) COVERED EMPLOYERS EMPLOYER means a person, company, corporation, firm, labor organization, or association that employs at least fifteen individuals whose primary work location is in the City for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
-Employer does not include: (1) the United States; (2) a corporation wholly owned by the government of the United States; (3) a bona fide private membership club (other than a labor organization) that is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; (4) the state or a state agency; or (5) a political subdivision of the state.
+Austin, Texas LAW/ REGULATION Fair Chance Ordinance (Guide for Employers) COVERED EMPLOYERS An employer must comply if: Work is performed primarily within the City of Austin, and The employer has 15 or more employees, and Those employees are employed for 20 weeks or more Employer does not include: the United States; a corporation wholly owned by the government of the United States; a bona fide private membership club (other than a labor organization) that is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; the state or a state agency; or a political subdivision of the state.
 TIMING OF BACKGROUND CHECK/ PERMISSIBLE CRIMINAL RECORD INQUIRY Only after a conditional offer of employment is made.
 PRE-ADVERSE ACTION REQUIREMENTS None ADVERSE ACTION REQUIREMENTS An employer who takes adverse action against an individual based on the individual's criminal history must inform the individual in writing that the adverse action was based on the individual's criminal history.